- Inspiration and ideas for the ultimate Europe bucket list – where to go, what to see and amazing experiences.

 19. Ask for cake in the Black Forest

 Germany’s serene Black Forest is world-renowned for a variety of reasons.
 Some love its canopies of evergreens and cascading waterfalls; others are fascinated by its intricate cuckoo clocks and Grimm Brothers’ fairy tales.
 But there are some visitors who are wise to the real reason to visit – to delight in eating the region’s delicious cherry gateau.
-Café Schäfer in Triberg is where the original recipe of what is now known the world over as Black Forest cake was created – it’s the ultimate place to tuck into a slice.
+Café Schäfer in Triberg is where the original recipe of what is now known the world over as Black Forest cake was created.

 20. Follow in the footsteps of Olympians